breadfan18/creditCards-project2/README.md

 ## Future Enhancements

 ### Implement Authorization
 - Future vision for this app is for the autheticated user to be the Family Admin.
-Each Family Admin can have their set of users (family members) they can manage.
+Each Family Admin can have their set of users (family members), and their set of credit cards that they can manage.

 ### Card Benefits
 - Incluse additinal module to view benefits for each card